 He turned his chair to face me, crossed his legs and his arms and I suppressed a shiver at the familiar way his black eyes drank me in.
 “And you just want me to give you the answer?”

 “Don’t patronise me, Marlowe,” I felt the heat rising up my spine and flush my cheeks.
 “I do whatever it takes to solve these cases.
-I do what works, have done for years.”
+I do what works, have done for years.
+It’s not always a glamorous or smooth process, but it works.”

 “Yes, I know,” he said, infuriatingly calm.
 “Apparently you couldn’t move in London for your drugs busts, gang arrests, apprehensions of killers.
 So why do you need my help now?”